 No person shall rent any building or mobile home to any person for dwelling purposes without obtaining a permit and paying the fee required by this Section.
 A permit must be renewed every other year and/or when ownership changes.

 Applications shall be made to the Building Inspector.
-Each applicant shall provide the name and address of the applicant.
+Each applicant shall provide the name and address of the applicant, and documented proof that property taxes are current on the structure to be inspected.
 If the applicant is a corporation, the application shall name the principal officers.
 The applicant shall provide the address and apartment number, if any.

-The fee for such permit is shown in Section 520.080.
-The Inspector shall inspect each unit before a permit is issued.
+The fee for such permit is shown in Section 520.080 of the Louisiana Municipal Code.
+The inspector shall inspect each unit before a permit is issued.

 [Ord.
 No. 01-2014 §1, 1-13-2014]